 Fair trade is an economic and social movement that aims to provide a more equitable form of global trade especially to producers in developing countries while promoting sustainability.
 One of the main goals of fair trade is to balance the payment scale in the supply chain.
 Although many view fair trade as a form of charity, it is rather a way to empower low income communities with a sustainable form of income instead of feeding a cycle of poverty.

-Why We Think Fair Trade is Important...
+Why Fair Trade is Important to Us...

 1. FAIR TRADE celebrates traditional and ethnic techniques that are being forgotten in our culture of fast fashion.
 We design clothing using age old traditional textiles - they are not only the highest quality, but this slow process puts more meaning back into the clothing we wear.